 The major obstacle to creating an NGDP futures market in the past has been that prediction markets have been heavily restricted by government regulators.
 Intrade, a political prediction market, famously had to shut down due to a regulatory crackdown.

 Augur, however, is a decentralized market which was only made possible in the last decade by the development of blockchain technology.
 There is no central point of failure, like with Intrade, where the CFTC can apply regulatory pressure to force a shutdown.

 (Related.
 Despite the protection provided by decentralization, the regulatory environment around cryptocurrencies is notoriously... murky.
 And the state of regulation is possibly even more murky when it comes to predictions markets in particular.
 Calibrate your risk aversion appropriately before getting involved with this stuff.)

 Viewing current probabilities

 How can you check out the current market price/probability?
 One way is to download the Augur app and view the state of the market in the app, including the full order book (pictured below).
-The faster method, mentioned above, is to check out predictions.global, a great website that is layered on top of Augur and posts the current probabilities on all Augur contracts.
+The faster method, mentioned above, is to check out predictions.global, a great website that is layered on top of Augur and essays the current probabilities on all Augur contracts.
 Just search "NGDP" and you'll see the contract (permalink here).